 Across the Pacific, WPHF is supporting the development of an innovative and sustainable model of engaging women’s civil society organizations and mainstreaming gender into humanitarian response.

-In Uganda, WPHF is supporting women to contribute to peace by financing local CSOs working to combat gender-based violence, promote women's rights and advance gender equality in conflict settings.
+In Uganda, WPHF is supporting women to contribute to peace by financing local CSOs working to end gender-based violence, promote women's rights and advance gender equality in conflict settings.